 Melanoma is a cancer that originates in the pigment-producing cells of the skin (melanocytes).

-Melanoma can begin as a new, small, pigmented skin growth on normal skin, most often on sun-exposed areas, or it may develop from preexisting pigmented moles (see Noncancerous Skin Growths: Moles).
-Sometimes melanoma runs in families.
-Melanoma readily spreads (metastasizes) to distant parts of the body, where it continues to grow and destroy tissue.
+Melanoma can begin as a new, small, pigmented skin growth on normal skin, most often on sun-exposed areas, or it may develop in preexisting moles (see Moles).
+Melanoma may also occur in and inside the eyes, in the mouth, on the genitals and rectal areas, and in the nail beds.

 Because melanoma is often caused by long-term sun exposure, doctors recommend that people stay out of the sun and use protective clothing and sunscreen, starting in early childhood.
 However, doctors do not know how effective these measures are in preventing melanoma.

-Last full review/revision October 2008 by Gregory L. Wells, MD
+Last full review/revision July 2013 by Gregory L. Wells, MD